gflze/CS2-ZE-Configs/README.md

 ## BossHUD

 Find entity classnames that are either `math_counter`, `func_breakable`, or `func_physbox` as a starting point for creating these.
 For each boss and NPC, you're going to want a new block in the root array.
 The format is available below.
+You can specify entities with either its targetname of its hammerid by starting the string with `#` (e.g. "#123456").

 ```jsonc
 [